auflute/CH-Transcription-diarization-whisper-pyannote/README.md

 Pydub github link :<p>
 https://github.com/jiaaro/pydub

-Recommend to use python anaconda to create development environment.<p>
+Recommend to use python anaconda to create development environment.
-Then install whisper openai ,after installing this library run a simple test to check if everything works correctly.<p>
+Then install whisper openai ,after installing this library run a simple test to check if everything works correctly.
-Then install pyannote library and also run a simple test.<p>
+Then install pyannote library and also run a simple test.
-You can use the test files under the "test" directory.<p>
+You can use the test files under the "test" directory.

+For optimal output quality, the default whisper model is "large-v2".
+However, if you want a faster download and testing process, you can switch to the "tiny" or "base" models.
+Alternatively, you can download the model files beforehand and store them in the local folder.<p>
+The Whisper models are stored in ~/.cache/whisper.
+The Whisper.cpp models are stored in ~/Library/Caches/Buzz (Mac OS), ~/.cache/Buzz (Unix), or C:\Users\<username>\AppData\Local\Buzz\Buzz\Cache (Windows).
+The Hugging Face models are stored in ~/.cache/huggingface/hub.